-Application : Applied Explanation on application of the : Remuneration of Directors practice The Group's remuneration scheme for Executive Directors is linked to performance, service seniority, experience and scope of responsibility and is periodically benchmarked to market/industry surveys conducted by human resource consultants.
+Application : Applied Explanation on : application of the Remuneration of Directors practice The Group's remuneration scheme for Executive Directors is linked to performance, service seniority, experience and scope of responsibility and is periodically benchmarked to market/industry surveys conducted by human resource consultants.
 Performance is measured against profits and targets set in the Group's annual plan and budget.
 The level of remuneration of Non-Executive Directors reflects the scope of responsibilities and commitment undertaken by them.
-The RC, in assessing and reviewing the remuneration packages of Executive Directors, ensures that a strong link is maintained between their rewards and individual performance, based on the provisions of the Group's Human Resources Manual, which are reviewed from time to time to align with market/industry practices.
+The NRC, in assessing and reviewing the remuneration packages of Executive Directors, ensures that a strong link is maintained between their rewards and individual performance, based on the provisions of the Group's Human Resources Manual, which are reviewed from time to time to align with market/industry practices.
 Independent Non-Executive Directors of the Company are paid fixed annual director fees, Board Committee fees and meeting allowance for each Board and Board Committee meeting attended.
 The remuneration of Independent Non-Executive Directors is recommended and endorsed by the Board for approval by the shareholders of the Company at its AGM.
-Remuneration of Senior Management The remuneration strategy of Hong Leong Financial Group supports and promotes a high performance culture to deliver Hong Leong Financial Group's Vision to be an integrated financial services group that consistently meets its customers' needs.
-It also forms a key part of our Employer Value Proposition with the aim to drive the right behaviours, create a workforce of strong values, high integrity, clear sense of responsibility and high ethical standards.
-The remuneration framework provides a balanced approach between fixed and variable components that is measured using a robust and rigorous performance management process which incorporates meritocracy in performance, Hong Leong Financial Group values, and key behaviours in accordance to our Code of Conduct and Ethics, risk and compliance management as part of the key performance indicators for remuneration decisions.
-The remuneration framework also reinforces a strong internal governance on performance and remuneration of control functions, which are measured and assessed independently from business units/functions they support to avoid any conflict of interests.
-The framework stipulates that for effective segregation, these employees will be appraised principally based on achievement of their control objectives.
-Explanation for : departure Large companies are requir to complete the columns be red to complete the columns below.
-Non-large companies are encouraged elow.
-Measure : Timeframe :
+Remuneration of Senior Officers and Other Material Risk Takers Remuneration Process The remuneration of Senior Officers are presented and approved by the Board annually.
+The annual performance review includes risk and compliance related Key Performance Indicators (KPIs).
+Risk control objectives that are not met and any non-compliance will have significant consequence to remuneration decisions.
+The Board maintains and regularly reviews a list of officers who fall within the definition of "Senior Officers" and "other material risk takers.